mxalex/home-assistant.io/source/_integrations/tplink.markdown

 - Log out of the Tapo and Kasa apps, factory reset the device, log back in to the Tapo app, then re-add the device to the Tapo app.
 - Specifically for cameras, disable and re-enable the **Settings** > **Advanced Settings** > **Camera account** options in the Tapo app.
 - Specifically for cameras, reset the **Settings** > **Advanced Settings** > **Camera account** credentials in the Tapo app.
+- Some TP-Link cloud password using special characters like percent symbol % can prevent authentication.

 ### Unavailable entities